yazhou2019/BNTR/README.md

 ```markdown
 nohup  Rscript 20230918_generate_data_new_editor.R. #You will obtain the synthetic data "Simul_n1000_rep50_final_fix_new_editor.Rdata" in "./SimResults".
 ```
 - Step 3.
-Run the following code in the the command line.
+Run the following code in the command line.
 ```markdown
 nohup  Rscript --vanilla "SimNonLin.R" > ./logs 2>&1 & # obtain the fitting results
 nohup  Rscript --vanilla "ISE_SimNonLin.R" > ./ISE_logs 2>&1 & # compute the ISE, after you obtain the fitting results